ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories.md

 Stories are a full-screen immersive experience.
 They’re hosted on the open web with their own URL, making them easily shareable.
 But, what if you want to integrate stories into your own site, for example, within a blog, product description or news article?

-The [AMP Story Player](https://github.com/ampproject/amphtml/blob/master/spec/amp-story-player.md) enables you to embed a story that users are able to tap or click through, inside of a web page.
+The [AMP Story Player](https://github.com/ampproject/amphtml/blob/master/spec/amp-story-player.md) enables you to embed stories that users are able to tap or click through, inside of a web page.
 Follow this step-by-step guide to learn how.

 # Display stories in a non-AMP page